jameszah/ESP32-AI-CAM/README.md

 Another alternative is to use another Azure library called azure-sdk-for-c https://github.com/Azure/azure-sdk-for-c, where they are just in the process of re-adding blob support into that system https://github.com/Azure/azure-sdk-for-c/issues/1796.
 It remains to be seen if that will fit into the memory available on the esp32, and whether this libcurl issue still has to be addressed.  https://github.com/Azure/azure-iot-arduino/issues/135#issue-1024008479

+A previous version of the program had two channels to communicate with the IOTHub.
+First there is the normal IOT channel which sends small packets of sensor data repeatedly to the hub (50 bytes or less), and second the BLOB upload which sends a jpeg (500,000 bytes).
+But with the memory contraints of the ESP32, I could not run these two channels plus the camera all at the same time, so I removed the mqtt sensor upload, and just sent those 50 bytes along with the BLOB.
+If you are doing lots of sensor updates, it would be worth re-introducing that simpler mqtt code.

 ## Compile Time Paramaters